InfuseAI/primehub-site/docs/model-deployment-tutorial-model-image.md

 ## Tutorial Steps

 1. Go to [User Portal](quickstart/login-portal-user) and select `Models`.
-2. Confirm if the current group is what you desire; switch the group by the `Group:` dropdown at the top of the right side.
-3. Then we are in [model deployment list page](model-deployment-feature#list), now clicking on `Create Deployment` button.
+2. Then we are in [model deployment list page](model-deployment-feature#list), now clicking on `Create Deployment` button.
-4. Fill in the `Deployment name` field with `quickstart-mnist`
+3. Fill in the `Deployment name` field with `quickstart-mnist`

    Fill in the `Model Image` field with `infuseai/model-tensorflow2-mnist:v0.2.0`; This image is a pre-built image hosted on Docker Hub by InfuseAI.
    ![](assets/mdeploy_quickstart_deploydetail_2.png)
-   - Check [Package a Model Image for Python](model-deployment-language-wrapper-python) to build/package your own model images for Python.
-   - Check [Package a Model Image for R](model-deployment-language-wrapper-r) to build/package your own model images for R.
-   - Check [Pushing a Docker container image to Docker Hub](https://docs.docker.com/docker-hub/repos/) to push images to Docker Hub.

-5. In the `Resources`,
+4. In the `Resources`,
     - choose the instance type, here we use the one with configuration `(CPU: 0.5 / Memory: 1 G / GPU: 0)`
     - leave `Replicas` as default (1)
     ![](assets/mdeploy_quickstart_deployresource.png)
-6. Click on `Deploy` button, then we will be redirected to model deployment list page.
+5. Click on `Deploy` button, then we will be redirected to model deployment list page.
 Wait for a while and click on `Refresh` button to check our model is deployed or not.
     ![](assets/mdeploy_quickstart_deploying.png)

     ![](assets/mdeploy_quickstart_deployed.png)